 Why we don’t use the term “learning loss”

-As an organization that’s trying to shift to more asset-based language and better honor and celebrate the students and schools we serve, the term “learning loss” is not our favorite.
+As an organization that’s trying to shift to more asset-based language and better honor and celebrate the students and schools we serve, City Year is avoiding the term “learning loss.”
 Here’s why.

 Learning loss operates from a deficit perspective